Aidenwebb/aidenwebb.github.io/blog/content/pages/about/index.md

     hidden: false # only hide on current single page
 ---

-Hi, I'm Aiden, also known as Logi.

 I am a Systems and Infrastructure Architect based in Bournemouth, UK

 I'm an avid learner and love a challenge.

-I'm an IT Tech with big dreams, a fire performer with big ideas and a tinker with little screwdrivers.
-I'm many other things too, but we'll get into that as times goes on.

 I started this blog as a creative outlet at a time where I most needed to organise my thoughts.
 Here you'll find helpful tips, introspection and plenty of shenanigans.
 I...